2024-2025 Edition

 GRST294 Civic Responsibility and Places of Remembrance: Historical Consciousness in Germany and Beyond

 The Holocaust, Germany's STASI terror, resistance to dictatorships, debates about Germany's war memorials, and colonial history come to mind when we think of 20th-century Germany.
 In this seminar we will pursue the questions: What do we remember?
 How do we remember?
 What are places of remembrance, how are they created, and what functions do they have in our society and for us personally?
 The term "places of remembrance" comes from the French (lieux de mémoire, literally, places of memory).
 This term was coined by the French historian Pierre Nora.
-For him, places of remembrance are not only material places, but also so-called "immaterial" places such as people, data, and concepts that are anchored in people's collective memory and have an identity-forming function.
-In relation to Germany, places of remembrance can be specific places (Weimar) or memorial sites (the Auschwitz concentration camp), but also buildings (Kaiser Wilhelm Memorial Church in Berlin), monuments (Bismarck Monument in Hamburg), people (e.g., names of people on street signs), events (Fall of the Wall), customs (Christmas) or symbols.
-The French sociologist Maurice Halbwachs, who was murdered in Buchenwald, described memories as a connective structure.
+For him, places of remembrance are not only material places, but also the so-called 'immaterial' places such as people, data and concepts that are anchored in people's collective memory and have an identity-forming function.
+In relation to Germany, places of remembrance can be specific places (like Weimar) or memorial sites (the Auschwitz concentration camp), but also buildings (Kaiser Wilhelm Memorial Church in Berlin), monuments (Bismarck Monument in Hamburg), people (e.g., names of people on street signs), events (Fall of the Wall), customs (Christmas) or symbols.
+The French sociologist Maurice Halbwachs, who was murdered at Buchenwald, described memories as a connective structure.
 They connect people socially and temporally.
-But not only individuals, also societies, nations, and cultures remember (= collective memory).
+But not only individuals, also societies, nations and cultures remember (= collective memory).
 According to Halbwachs, crystallization points or places of memory are needed for this process.
 Like pieces in a mosaic, these form the identity of a culture, a nation, or a society.
 Their meaning and their perception can change over time.
-Some things can also be forgotten, but places of remembrance would help us avoid forgetting.
+Some things can also be forgotten, but places of remembrance can help us avoid forgetting.
 With this caveat in mind, we want--among other things--to explore, discuss, and present "places of remembrance" and the role of memory culture in Germany and beyond.

 Offering: Host